bikram12345k/BlockingAlgo/README.md

 standard algo in treatment effect estimation.
 (2) More simulation results complementing Section 4 results (k=3 and k=8).
 (3) Analysis of the the NHANES data.

+# 9/10/2020
+Additional codes are included that adds outcome model to the simulation cases and compares different methods for treatment effect estimation.